-Testing is currently being prioritized for the following groups:
+Testing should be considered for the following groups:

-- Other congregate living centres, including homeless shelters, prisons and group homes.
+- other congregate living settings and institutions, including homeless shelters, prisons and group homes

 Despite this guidance, you may continue to use your own discretion when deciding who should be tested.
 Contact Peel Public Health if you have additional questions.